How to buy Nokia shares (NOK)

-This guide looks at Nokia, its move away from mobile phones, and why it became one of the companies at the centre of a short selling storm.
-You can also find the top brokers to invest in Nokia with.
+This guide looks at Nokia, its move away from mobile phones, and why it became one of the companies at the centre of a short-selling storm.
+You can also find out where to buy Nokia stock online.

-If you just want to invest straight away, you can buy NOK shares immediately by visiting one of the brokers below.
-If you want to find out more information, read on to find out all you need to know about how to buy Nokia shares.
+The best place to buy Nokia shares is through one of our recommended services below.
+If you want to find out more information, read on to find out everything you need to know about Nokia.

-How to buy Nokia shares, a step-by-step guide
+How to buy Nokia stock, a step-by-step guide

-The process of buying shares in NOK isn’t massively complicated, so don’t worry even if you’re new to stock investing.
+The process of investing in Nokia is simple, so don’t worry, even if you’re new to stock investing.
 These are the steps to follow in order to complete your investment:

 - Choose a broker.
-In order to buy Nokia stock, you will need to use an online brokerage platform.
+In order to invest, you need to use an online brokerage platform.
 There are many different options to choose from, each with their own unique benefits and drawbacks.
 The comparison table above can help you select the right broker for you, and you can head to our comprehensive broker reviews if you’re still unsure.